rmcanany/SolidEdgeHousekeeper/README.md

 If you want simply to change the Status on a batch of files, rather than using this option, run the `Change Document Status` task instead.

 If you don't need to worry about document Status for your current task, it's not a bad idea to disable the `Process files as Available` option.
 That's because, when enabled, it has to open the file in Structured Storage before and after the run.
-That doesn't hurt anything, but it results in a slight increase in processing time.
+That shouldn't hurt anything, but it's not necessary and it results in a slightly increased run time.

 ## Filtering